Silicone 3D Printing

 The material shows high resistance to harsh environments conditions, various acids, bases and nonpolar solvents.
 Silicone parts are water repellent, insulating, and have a high gas permeability.

-• high temperature and wear resistance
+• High temperature and wear resistance

-• elasticity and high reproducibility after deformation or stress
+• Elasticity and high reproducibility after deformation or stress

 Silicone 3D Printing Properties